jarrodparkes/nes-learning/examples/3-input/README.md

 # Input

 In this example, we will detect inputs from a controller.
-We will use an elegant subroutine for handling continuous and press inputs.
-Continuous inputs are helpful for features like character movement.
+We will use an elegant subroutine for handling discrete (tap) and continuous (hold) inputs.
+Discrete inputs are helpful for situations where an action is only applied once per press like Mario jumping.
+Continuous inputs are helpful for gameplay like character movement.
 For example, "move the player forward as long as the right button is being held down".
-Press inputs are helpful for situations where an action is only applied once per press like Mario jumping.

 ## Instructions